Anyone with a hole in a tooth should see a dentist, even if there is no pain.

 Teeth less protected by gums are also more sensitive to heat, cold, and pressure.

-Untreated cavities and gum disease eventually result in the loss of teeth.
+Untreated cavities and gum disease eventually

 Without professional care, a cavity grows, increasing the risk of infection and becoming more painful.
 An infection can cause dental abscesses, pockets of pus, to form near the affected tooth.